 Notice

 Either Party (“Aggrieved Party”) shall have the right to give written notice (via overnight delivery and email confirmation) to the other Party (“Noticed Party”) that Noticed Party is not performing in accordance with Aggrieved Party’s interpretation of the terms and conditions of this Agreement.
 Such notice shall describe with specificity the basis for Aggrieved Party’s belief and may describe the recommended options to correct the failure.
+The Parties acknowledge that the provisions of this Article 13 shall apply to disputes arising under the Lease Agreement, if applicable.

 Response